hfndb/cookware-headless-ice/docs/philosophical/compacting-files.md

 ## Stripping

-Stripping is the first step in compacting files.
-For which the file [stripping.ts](../src/lib/stripping.ts) is 'responsible'.
+Stripping aka compacting or compression is the first step in compacting files.
+For which the file [stripping.mjs](../src/lib/stripping.mjs) is 'responsible'.
 In most cases.
 This mostly involves:
 + Merging all lines of code into 1 line
 + Stripping hierarchy (code indenting)
 + Removing spaces as in space needed to think about what's next.